cognisant/Docs.DevelopmentProcess/docs/source-control.md

 ## Feature Branches

-All development of new features should be performed on a feature branch, named `feature/<description>`.
+All development of new features should be performed on a feature branch, the branch name should be a concise description of the change, e.g `prevent-product-free-text-entry`.

 When a feature branch is created a Github pull request should be started.
 This can be used for discussion and code review while work is still in progress.